life-is-curiosity/inventory-shopping-cart/README.md

 4. Import the `estore-test.postman_collection` to Postman for automation test
 5. Run the post-man collection

+<H3> Noted </H3>

+1. No session handling for the user/admin.
+2. Add user to the `user` table manually.
+(Will add a default user by mysql_init.sql)
+3. Shopping cart is implemented by internal memory instead of database table.

 <H3> Data structure </H3>

 <H5> Inventory Control and Checkout</H5>